clawpack/doc/doc/googleearth_plotting.rst

 be viewed by opening the file `Chile_2010.kml`_ in Google Earth.

-Use the time slider to step through the frames of the simulation, or click on the "animate" button (in the time slider panel) to animate the frames.
+Use the time slider to step through the frames of the simulation, or click on the "animate" button (also in the time slider panel) to animate the frames.

 .. figure::  images/GE_Chile.png